azl397985856/frontend-test/README.md

 The terminology make it more hard to understand.

 Before we dive into `ways to test`.
-Let's get started with the simplest - unit test.
+Let's get started with the simplest - `unit test`.
 ### unit test
- Unit testing is code that tests units of code, whether they be functions, modules, or classes
+Unit testing is code that tests units of code, whether they be functions, modules, or classes.

+Unit tests are the easiest tests to write, and the easiest tests to understand, as they are usually functional in nature — setup a unit with input, make it do it’s thing, and check the output (where the input could be a function parameter, and the output just the return value).

+Moreover, you should encourage yourself to write the code in a way that makes it possible to test those units in isolation, without needing to bring in other units.

 ### integration test